Jamie Lee Curtis: Political views

-During California's 2008 general election, Curtis appeared in the "Yes on Prop 3" television advertisements.
+During California's 2008 general election, Curtis appeared in television advertisements for the Children's Hospital Bond Act.

 In March 2012, Curtis was featured with Martin Sheen and Brad Pitt in a performance of Dustin Lance Black's play 8—a staged reenactment of the federal trial that overturned California's Prop 8 ban on same-sex marriage—as Sandy Stier.
 The production was held at the Wilshire Ebell Theatre and broadcast on YouTube to raise money for the American Foundation for Equal Rights.
 In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Curtis and others told the stories of the people killed there.

-Curtis endorsed Hillary Clinton in the 2016 presidential election; she has since been a vocal critic of former President Donald Trump.
+Curtis endorsed Hillary Clinton in the 2016 presidential election, and was a vocal critic of President Donald Trump during his term in office.
+Curtis showed support for Marianne Williamson in the primaries and endorsed Kamala Harris in the 2024 presidential election as well as Adam Schiff for the 2024 Senate race in California.

+In October 2023, she expressed support for Israel during the Gaza war, uploading a photo to Instagram of Palestinian children mistakenly identified as Israeli, with the caption reading "Terror from the Skies", followed by an emoji of the Israeli flag.
+After social media users noted the children were actually Palestinian, Curtis removed the post, leading to accusations of hypocrisy.
+In a statement to HuffPost regarding the backlash, Curtis said: "I took down the post when I realized my error.
+The other post is a Guy Oseary repost.
+It’s an awful situation for all the innocent people in the line of fire."
+In the following month, Curtis called for a ceasefire while showing support for the youth victims trapped among the conflict.